|

 cloak around her face.

-their mid-thirties, a teenage boy of about 17 and a small child, aged
+their mid-thirties, a teenage boy of about 17 and a small child.
+The couple

 "What did they die of?"
 Wyn asked.